 This is according to genetic research by Medland et al. published in The American Journal Of Human Genetics.

 Essentially, this means you will likely not meet as many curly-haired Scandinavians as you would southern Europeans or Americans for example.

 Scandinavian people do not have a very high prevalence of the EDAR gene, thought to be connected with thicker hair (among other traits).
 Research surrounding the EDAR gene indicates that Scandinavians (along with most Europeans) generally have thinner hair, than for example East Asians and Native Americans.

 Do Scandinavians have red hair?

-Western Norway has almost as many red heads as the British isles (who win the red hair race by a mile), whereas northern Sweden barely has any.
+Western Norway has almost as many redheads as the British isles (who win the red hair race by a mile), whereas southern and northern Sweden barely has any.

 Do Scandinavians have natural white or platinum blonde hair?

-Platinum blonde or near-white hair occurs naturally among the population in Sweden, Denmark, Norway, Finland, and Iceland, primarily among children (as hair tends to darken with age).
+Natural platinum blonde or near-white hair occurs occasionally among the population in Sweden, Denmark, Norway, Finland, and Iceland, primarily among children (as hair tends to darken with age).